coco-project/coco/docs/install/installation.md

 # Installation

-> A step-by-step guide on how to setup an `ipynbsrv` server/infrastructure.
+> A step-by-step guide on how to setup a `coco` server/infrastructure.

 ## Introduction

-Before we begin with the installation, it is incessant to leave a few words about the concepts and architecture of `ipynbsrv`.
-The main reason for that is that `ipynbsrv` is not really an application, but a giant project consisting of several (independent) components – each of it playing an important role within the whole setup.
+Before we begin with the installation, it is incessant to leave a few words about the concepts and architecture of `coco`.
+The main reason for that is that `coco` is not really an application, but a giant project consisting of several (independent) components – each of it playing an important role within the whole setup.
 Since most of these components are exchangeable, the necessary install steps will vary depending on the concrete component implementation/specification you pick.
 This makes it harder to get started, but once you understand the concepts and ideas behind that approach, you'll be loving it – promised.

 ### Architecture